neXenio/SBLEC-Demo/README.md

 SBLEC Demo
 ==========

-This repo contains a demo app integrating the SBLEC library.
+This repo contains a demo app integrating the [SBLEC library](https://github.com/neXenio/SBLEC-Demo/wiki/About-SBLEC).
 SBLEC enables reliable and secure data transfer using Bluetooth Low Energy without requiring a connection.

 ![Header Image](https://raw.githubusercontent.com/neXenio/SBLEC-Demo/master/media/demo_short.gif)

 The app synchronizes a state (icon and background color) on nearby devices.
 It supports Android phones, tablets, watches and IOT devices.
+Feel free to install the [latest release](https://github.com/neXenio/SBLEC-Demo/releases).

 ## Resolving Dependencies

-The library will be served through neXenio's public artifacory, reachable at `https://artifactory.nexenio.com`.
+The SBLEC library is served through neXenio's public artifacory, reachable at `https://artifactory.nexenio.com`.
 It has dependencies on other libraries, some of which are served through JitPack.

 ```gradle
 repositories {